pshchelo/edgetension/README.rst

 To download the program from **Bitbucket**, search for the ``get source >>`` link in the upper right of the page, press it and choose the desired type of the archive to download (most probably you want ZIP).

-After downloading the archive unpack it whereever you wont and launch ``pores.py`` (or, depending on your OS, launch it from command line as ``python pores.py``).
+After downloading the archive unpack it whereever you want and launch ``pores.py`` (or, depending on your OS, launch it from command line as ``python pores.py``).

 Dependencies
 ------------
-You need the following software to be installed on your computer in order to use this program (verisions in parantheses are those the program is being developed with):
+You need the following software to be installed on your computer in order to use this program (versions in parantheses are those the program is being developed and tested with):

 - Python (2.7.2) - programming language interpreter and its standard library
 - NumPy (1.6.1) - provides fast numerical arrays